ZsoltHevesi/Voxel-RPG/README.md

 Enemies work by being Navigation Agents of a Navigation mesh/region.
 When the player enters a certain radius of an enemy, they will begin following a path while avoiding obstacles to reach the player and begin attacking, if an attack hits the player or an enemy, they will begin taking damage until killed.

+The game has various visual settings that are saved between sessions (except for scaling due to issues encountered during development).
+These are implemented through a .cfg config file that stores every value for every setting, an autoload script which checks for the values in the config and if some are absent, it creates them with default values so the game still runs.
+Every time a setting is changed, its new value is written to the config file, which is read from by in-game nodes which change their properties based on values recieved.

 # List of classes/assets in the project

 | Class/asset | Source |